 “The Ida Institute is renowned for excellence and HLAA is pleased to partner with them.
 We appreciate that they value the consumer perspective and look forward to bringing concerns of people with hearing loss to their experts who are creating resources and tools.
 I saw first-hand during the seminar, The Hearing Journey how important it was to hear from organizations like HLAA,” said Barbara Kelley, HLAA executive director.

-The U.S. House of Representatives today passed the Over-the-Counter Hearing Aid Act of 2017.
-With the passage of this groundbreaking legislation Congress has sent a message to America that people with hearing loss need – and deserve – more affordable and accessible hearing health care.
-The Senate should be voting on the bill before the end of the summer.
+On August 18, 2017, President Trump signed the Over-the-Counter Hearing Aid Act of 2017 into law.
+With this groundbreaking legislation Congress and the President have sent a message to America that people with hearing loss need – and deserve – more affordable and accessible hearing health care.